Thomas-YIN/thomas-yin.github.io/_pages/about.md

 ## About me

 I'm currently an MS student in [Big Data Technology](https://seng.hkust.edu.hk/academics/taught-postgraduate/msc-bdt) at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) (2023 - 2024).
-Prior to that, I received my Bachelor's degree with a double major in Data Science and Technology, and Computer Science from the same institution (2019 - 2023).
+Prior to that, I received my Bachelor's degree with a double major in Data Science and Technology ^1^, and Computer Science ^2^ from the same institution (2019 - 2023).

 <!-- ## Research Interest